 Anal warts (also called “condyloma acuminata”) are a relatively common and bothersome condition that affects the area around the anus.
 They may also affect the skin of the genital area.
-They first appear as tiny blemishes, perhaps as small as the head of a pin, and may grow larger than the size of a pea.
-Usually, they do not cause pain or discomfort to afflicted individuals.
+They first appear as tiny blemishes, perhaps as small as the head of a pin, and may grow more substantial than the size of a pea.
+Usually, they do not cause pain or discomfort unless they become irritated or large.
 As a result, patients may be unaware that the warts are present.

-They are thought to be caused by the human papilloma virus which is relatively contagious.
-The virus can be transmitted from person to person, almost always by direct contact.
+They are thought to be caused by the human papillomavirus, which is relatively contagious.
+The virus can be transmitted from person to person, almost always by direct contact and sexual activity.

 Yes.
-If they are not removed, the warts generally grow larger and become more and more numerous.
+If not removed, warts generally grow larger and become more numerous.
 In addition, there is evidence that these warts can become cancerous if left untreated for a long time.

-If warts are very small and are located only on the skin around the anus, they can be treated with medications, which are applied directly to the surface of the warts.
-This method, while relatively simple in concept, must be carried out with great care and precision by a physician to prevent injury to the normal skin surrounding the warts.
+If warts are tiny and are located only on the skin around the anus, they can be treated with medications, which are applied directly to the surface of warts.
+This method, while relatively simple in concept, must be carried out with great care and precision by a physician to prevent injury to the healthy skin surrounding warts.
 This method usually requires several applications performed at various intervals over several weeks.

-Warts inside the anal canal usually are not suitable for treatment by medications, and in most cases need to be treated by cauterization or surgical removal.
+Warts inside the anal canal usually are not suitable for treatment by medications, and in most cases, need to be treated by laser, cauterization, or surgical removal.

-No. Almost always, the cautery and excision technique can be performed on an outpatient basis, and the patient can go home after the procedure.
+No. Even if you require surgical removal, the excision technique can usually be performed on an outpatient basis, and you can go home after the procedure.

-This depends on each individual situation and the extensiveness of warts removed.
-Most people are moderately uncomfortable for a few days after treatment, and pain medication may be prescribed.
-Depending on the extent of the disease, some people return to work the next day, while others may remain out of work for several days.
+This depends on each situation and the extensiveness of warts removed.
+If we treat them in the office, then most people are able to right back the same day or the next day.
+If surgery is required depending on the extent of the disease, some people return to work the next day, while others may remain out of work for several days.

 Not in most cases, unfortunately.
 Even with the cautery and surgical treatments that immediately destroy existing warts, many patients develop new warts after treatment.
-This occurs because viruses that cause the warts can live concealed in tissues that appear normal for up to six months or longer before another wart develops.
-New warts will often develop from the virus that was already present in the tissue, but these are not recurrences of warts already treated.
+This occurs because viruses that cause the blemishes can live concealed in tissues that appear normal for up to six months or longer before another wart develops.
+New warts will often emerge from the virus that was already present in the tissue, but these are not recurrences of warts previously treated.